-Guilt by association is a real risk that can undermine the missions of dedicated institutions.
+Guilt by association is an existential risk that can undermine the missions of the most dedicated institutions.
 Faced with just such a challenge, Special Olympics International took the proverbial bull by its horns.

 Today, the reputation of the Special Olympics as possibly the greatest public service entity in sports is sounder than ever.

 - ELITE SCHOOL UNDER FIRE

 - A Digital Solution to a Middle East Problem